creativescala/krop/docs/src/pages/routes/README.md

 Routing handles the HTTP specific details of incoming requests and outgoing responses.
 Routing can:

 1. match HTTP requests and extract Scala values;
-2. convert Scala values to an HTTP response; and in the future
+2. convert Scala values to an HTTP response; and
-3. construct clients that call routes.
+3. construct clients that do the above in reverse.

 There are two main abstractions:

 - a @:api(krop.route.Route), which deals with a single request and response; and
 - a @:api(krop.route.Routes), which is a collection of @:api(krop.route.Route).

 ## Constructing A Route